 More things to do in Marrakech

-Whether you’re visiting for the first time or revisiting, we hope this guide helps you get the most out of your visit to the city.
-Please do read our guide on where to stay in Marrakech, so you get an even better idea about the city.
+Please do read our guide on where to stay in Marrakech, so you get an even more in-depth understanding of the city.

 If you like our list of hotels, hostels and B&Bs in Marrakech, then you should also check out our selection of recommended hotels in Fez or the best hotels in Cape Town.